Sridhar-S-G/Databetics-Using-Logistic-Regression/README.md

 This repo is all about usage of pandas syntax

 The order to be followed to understand usage
-1.Read CSV file and dsiplay head
+1.Reading CSV file and displaying its info